 The new political rock stars

 Today, we call this the "John Oliver Effect."
 In January 2015, some days before the independent agency tasked with regulating interstate communications, backtracked on its decision, an article from Time rolled out a series of political measures, during an episode of Last Week Tonight.
 After Oliver commented on the injustice of housing conditions in New York, the mayor announced reforms.
-Sepp Blatter, the former president of FIFA, resigned shortly after Oliver brought attention corruption within his inner circle.
+Sepp Blatter, the former president of FIFA, resigned shortly after Oliver brought attention to corruption within his inner circle.
 When he tackled the issue of police accountability, the Justice Department placed restrictions on police power.

 During the US presidential elections, the "John Oliver Effect infiltrated the American mainstream.
 There was plenty for the British host to ridicule and sartirise.
 Since the inauguration of Donald Trump, comedians like Stephen Colbert, Samantha Bee, Trevor Noah and (to a lesser degree) Jimmy Fallon have been hellbent on ripping the new Republican administration to shreds.